 Sarnia Transit will offer special free shuttle services to both Canatara Park and Centennial Park, allowing visitors to park off site.

-Shuttles will run between Northgate Terminal and Canatara Park, every half hour, from 10 to 11:30 a.m. and from 1 to 4 p.m.
+Shuttles will run between Northgate Terminal and Canatara Park, every half hour, from 9:30 to 11:30 a.m. and from 1 to 4 p.m.
+The stop location is just south of Cathcart Boulevard on Christina Street North.

-Shuttles will run between Northgate Terminal and Centennial Park, every half hour, from 8 to 11:30 p.m.
+Shuttles will run between Northgate Terminal and Centennial Park, every half hour, from 8 to 11:00 p.m.
+The stop is located at the bus shelter on Front Street at Centennial.

 Learn more about Canada Day service on our Transit Page.